mjhoffm2/ReactTrainingTutorial/Part-6-%2D-Setting-up-UI-with-.NET-Core-instead-of-Node.md

 I would recommend initializing the project from a template, and then modifying the template to suit your needs.
 If you already have set up some kind of api server using .NET Core, then you can work from there.
 In this tutorial, I will be using .NET Core 2.1.

-https://www.microsoft.com/net/download/dotnet-core/2.1
-I am using v2.1.5 - SDK 2.1.403
+First, you will need to install the .NET Core SDK https://www.microsoft.com/net/download/dotnet-core/2.1 I am using v2.1.5 - SDK 2.1.403